YodasMyDad/ZauberCMS/Notes.md

 ..
 Or have ChatGPT property editor
 Restrict admin by ip address
 Move ContentValue to EF Core as string too big to save Lists (What about block list editor?)
-Need to delete all migrations, create one and see if it works with SQLite & also SQLServer (look into how to ship with different migrations based on Db)
+Go through all TODO comments and try to fix all warnings Need to delete all migrations, create one and see if it works with SQLite & also SQLServer (look into how to ship with different migrations based on Db)
 Sort admin UI/UX
 Find someone to help with the nuget packaging.
 Need to install site, but have Components/Core as seperate nuget package that people reference in other projects